View all Events

 In addition, Wisconsin Governor Jim Doyle announced Placon will receive $250,000 in tax credits from the Economic Development Tax Credit Program from the Department of Commerce to construct and equip a new recycling facility in Dane County.

 ABOUT PLACON: Headquartered in Madison, Wis., Placon has been a leading manufacturer of thermoformed packaging for over 40 years.
 Serving the medical, retail and food markets throughout North America, the privately owned company offers custom-designed packaging, stock products and raw materials.
 According to Plastics News, Placon ranks among the top 20 thermoformers in the United States.

-Founded in 1966, Placon is a leading designer and manufacturer of innovative and sustainable plastic packaging for medical, food, and consumer goods products.
-Placon has manufacturing operations in Madison, WI; West Springfield, MA; Elkhart, IN; and Plymouth, MN, and is currently ranked #18 in the Plastics News 2020 Thermoformer Rankings.
-Placon delivers packaging breakthroughs that inspire better engagement between people and products.
+For 55 years, Placon has been a leading designer and manufacturer of custom and stock plastic packaging for the food, medical, and retail markets.
+Placon has manufacturing operations in Madison, WI; Elkhart, IN; Plymouth, MN; and West Springfield, MA, and currently ranked in Plastics News 2020 Thermoformers Ranking Top 20.
+Placon delivers packaging breakthroughs that inspire better engagement between people and products with industry leading innovation and award-winning packaging designs.
 For more information, visit www.placon.com.